-Income for the charity mainly comes from grant funding and a gift aid payment from its subsidiary company, Heather Farm Limited, which operates as the landlord for the site known as Heather Farm and paid £91,768 to the charity in 2021 (2020:£82,449)
+Income for the Society mainly comes from grant funding and a gift aid payment from its subsidiary Heather Farm Limited, which operates as the Landlord for the site known as Heather Farm.

 Unrestricted Reserves

 The trustees are mindful of the large contingent risks and opportunities associated with its objectives.
 With that in mind unrestricted reserves, which are shown in the accounts each year, are maintained for the following:-